 - Exempt Development – Some minor development, called exempt development, does not require consent.
 Minor works such as a small deck, fencing or kitchen renovations may fit this category subject to compliance with all relevant criteria specified within the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

 - Complying Development – Building a new house extension, adding a pool, or granny flat may be eligible for a fast approval from Council or an accredited certifier.
 This is called a Complying Development Certificate.
 A simplified and expeditious approval process can be followed for these types of works where they meet standards specified for a complying development certificate within the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or relevant Local Environmental Plan (LEP).
 Contact our Planning Enquiry Officer for further information in relation to Complying Development Certificates.

 - Development Application (DA) - If your development is not classified as exempt or complying development, then a development application is required to be submitted to Council for approval.

 DA Fees are calculated on a scale based on the estimated cost of development.
 Information about the fees and charges applicable to your proposed development can be found by:

 The minimum documentation required to accompany a development application (DA) is specified by Schedule 1 of the Environmental Planning and Assessment Regulation 2000.
-All owners of the land must provide their written consent to the lodgement of an application by way of signatures on the Development Application Form.
+All owners of the land must provide their consent for the application to be lodged in the NSW Planning Portal at the time of lodgement.

-Council has a Lodgement Requirements checklist to guide you through the information required for development applications and detailed lodgement information can be found here.
+Council has Lodgement Requirements to guide you through the information required for development applications.
+Steps for lodgement and NSW Planning Portal registration can be found here.

 A Statement of Environmental Effects (SEE) is a report which explains the likely impacts of the proposal and how you will minimise these impacts.
 The statement includes written information about your proposal that cannot be readily shown on your plans and drawings.